 Although usually supplier audits are carried out by the business, it is acceptable for a third party to visit and carry out these audits on their behalf.

-These are performed by a third party such as QMS.
+These are performed by a third party such as Citation ISO Certification.
 They look at the Management System, either in part through random sampling or as a whole, in order to confirm that it meets the requirements of the ISO Standard.

 To ensure impartiality, this type of audit must be performed by a third party.